 Filey owes its existence to the Brigg, a rocky promontory sticking out into the North sea.
 It has created this beautiful beach and bay by protecting them from the Northerly gales. foe many walking out onto the Brig is a must “thing to do in Filey”.
 It is important to be aware of the tides.
 You can get cut off at various places so be aware of the three hours before high water as the tide comes in .
 There is a deep water at the back of the Brigg which can occasionally allow large swells to crash onto the rocks.
 You can check on the magicseaweed website to see a swell forecast and tidal information.
 The swell can build up quickly near highwater so take care.
 There are rock pools and good fishing here.

-There is a ladder at the back of the Brig that goes down the vertical cliff.
-It is used as a way for getting on and off the rocks.
+There is a Filey Brigg ladder that goes down the vertical cliff.
+It is used as a way for getting on and off the rocks at the back of Filey Brigg.
 If it was not there people could be trapped at high water as there is no way back into the bay side of the Brigg at high water.
 It is not for those who are clumsy, weak or of a nervous disposition .
 It is a near enough vertical ladder.

 Filey walks and wildlife